Aneeb-Kashif2/private-cloud/CURRENT_ARCHITECTURE_AND_FLOW.md

 2. Create Prisma, the local-storage adapter and the Redis client.
 3. Create/check the storage directory and reject a root path that resolves through symlinks.
 4. Register Helmet, cookies, credentialed CORS and rate-limit support.
-5. Reject supplied, disallowed `Origin` headers on state-changing requests.
+5. Apply the configured origin policy to CORS and state-changing requests.
+With `FRONTEND_ORIGIN=*`, valid HTTP(S) origins are accepted and reflected for credentialed CORS; explicit origin lists still restrict access.
 6. Register the error handler before authentication and route plugins.
 7. Listen on port 4000 by default.

 Zod failures produce structured 400 responses, known `AppError` instances retain their intended status, uniqueness conflicts become 409, and unexpected errors are logged with a generic 500 response to the browser.
-The origin check only rejects an origin when one is supplied; it is not a blanket requirement for every client to send that header.
+Requests without an Origin remain supported.
+Wildcard mode rejects invalid/opaque origins and does not send a literal wildcard response with credentials.
+Fastify sends the actual allowed origin with credentials and `Vary: Origin`; Nginx does not add duplicate CORS headers.

 On SIGTERM/SIGINT the API closes Fastify and its owned Prisma/Redis connections.
 Compose grants the backend five minutes before forced shutdown.